ugoviti/izpbx/README.md

 - https://github.com/ugoviti/izdock-izpbx/blob/master/izpbx-asterisk/Dockerfile

 # Features
+- Really fast initial bootstrap to deploy a full features Asterisk+FreePBX system
 - 60 secs install from zero to a running turnkey PBX system
-- Really fast initial bootstrap to deploy a full features Asterisk+FreePBX system
-- CentOS 8 64bit powered
-- Small image footprint
-- Asterisk PBX Engine (compiled from scratch)
+- Built-in PBX Engine based on Asterisk® project (compiled from scratch)
-- FreePBX WEB Management GUI (with predownloaded modules for quicker initial deploy)
+- Built-in WEB Management GUI based on FreePBX® project (with default predownloaded modules for quicker initial deploy)
-- FreePBX automatic installation, managed when deploying izpbx for the first time, successive updates will be managed by FreePBX Official Version Upgrade itself
+- No vendor lock-in, you can migrare to izPBX and away simply importing/exporting FreePBX Backups
+- Based on Linux CentOS 8 64bit OS
+- Small container image footprint
 - Automatic Remote XML PhoneBook support for compatible VoIP Phones (Yealink)
 - Persistent storage mode for configuration and not volatile data
 - Fail2ban as security monitor to block SIP and HTTP brute force attacks